Lil TJay hugs his block, his money, and his true supporters in the emotional “True To Myself.”

 2. NO ESCAPE

-In “No Escape,” Lil TJay raps pretty damn hard.
-Yes, he does away with his singing ways and simply spits about how he found music, escaped charges, overcame homelessness, dealt drugs, and found a way to be a role model to the kids in his hood.
+In “No Escape,” Lil TJay raps pretty damn hard!
+Correct, he does away with his singing ways and simply spits about how he found music, escaped criminal charges, overcame homelessness, dealt drugs, and found a way to be a role model to the kids in his hood.

 Though Lil TJay won’t blow you away with his rap mechanics in “No Escape,” he will blow you away with his raw ass bars and gritty demeanor.
 On some real s**t, he gave me old school 50 Cent vibes on this song — a feeling I had no clue he was capable of giving me.